Glenbawn Dam

-Glenbawn Dam is a major ungated earth and rock fill with clay core embankment dam with concrete chute spillway plus fuse plugs across the Hunter River upstream of Aberdeen in the Hunter region of New South Wales, Australia.
+Glenbawn Dam is a major ungated earth and rock fill with clay core embankment dam with concrete chute spillway plus fuse plugs across the Hunter River upstream of Aberdeen in the Hunter Valley of New South Wales, Australia.
 The dam's purpose includes flood mitigation, hydro-electric power, irrigation, water supply and conservation.
 The impounded reservoir is called Lake Glenbawn.